nabil34000/schatzhauser/docs/accounts_per_ip.md

 AND created_at >= datetime('now', '-30 days');
 ```

-The actual limit is on the account number per IP per 30 days. max_accounts = 7 inside config.toml implies 7 allowed accounts created per 30 days.
+The actual limit is on the account number per IP per 30 days.
+Let max_accounts = 7 inside config.toml, which implies 7 allowed accounts created per 30 days.
 An evil user can spam the system with the rate of 6 accounts per 30 days, which is manageable.

-### Modification No. 2
+### Race Condition

-There is an edge case with the race condition.
-Two /register requests from the same IP arrive at nearly the same time.
+There is an edge case to tackle.
+Let two api/register requests from the same IP arrive at nearly the same time.

 Both do: